| | ForewordThis pamphlet is designed to help

 to go to a separate document containing it.
 You can then print it

 using the print function of your Web Browser.
+CHARACTERISTICS OF PROPERTY

 (Proposed or existing construction)